Migration or redesign a website, why use an SEO rank tracking tool?

 Tracking positions: what volume to monitor?

 For animaute.fr site (screenshot above) we notice that the current number of keywords on the first page of Google is 609 (on a base of 15 million in the myposeo tool).
-Monitoring the trend helps to know how SEO evolves and the number of keywords already positioned is a good indicator of volume to follow.
+Monitoring the trend helps to know how SEO evolves and the number of keywords already ranked is a good indicator of volume to follow.

 For this myposeo offers synchronisation with Google Search Console and allows the keywords with clicks and impressions to be known: